-University of Illinois at Chicago Prohibition of Sex Discrimination, Sexual Harassment and Sexual Misconduct
+University of Illinois at Chicago Prohibition of Sex Discrimination, Sexual Harassment and Other Sexual Misconduct

-UIC is committed to providing an educational and work environment that is free from all forms of sex discrimination, sexual violence, and sexual and gender-based harassment (collectively referred to as “sexual misconduct”).
-UIC prohibits and will not tolerate sexual misconduct of or by students, employees, patients, or visitors.
-UIC will take prompt and fair action to eliminate such conduct, prevent its recurrence, and remedy its effects through interim protective measures and accommodations, equitable investigations, and disciplinary processes.
+UIC is committed to providing and preserving an educational and work environment free from all forms of sex discrimination, sexual harassment and other sexual misconduct (collectively referred to as “sexual misconduct”).
+UIC prohibits and will not tolerate sexual misconduct of or by students, employees, patients, applicants for enrollment or employment, or others in its education programs or activities.
+UIC will take prompt and fair action to eliminate such conduct, prevent its recurrence, and remedy its effects.
 Employees and students in violation of this policy may face sanctions up to and including termination or expulsion.
-The Office for Access and Equity, through its Title IX Coordinator, has the authority to conduct investigations, to determine when there have been violations of this policy based on the standard of preponderance of evidence, and then make recommendations in accordance with the relevant University policies for students, employees, patients, or visitors.
+The Office for Access and Equity, through its Title IX Coordinator, has the authority to conduct investigations, and then make recommendations in accordance with the relevant University policies for students, employees, patients, applicants, or visitors.

-UIC encourages good faith reports of sexual misconduct and prohibits retaliation against any person who reports sexual misconduct and/or who participates in a Title IX investigation or resultant disciplinary process.
+UIC encourages good faith reports of sexual misconduct and prohibits retaliation against any person who reports sexual misconduct and/or who participates in a sexual misconduct investigation or resultant disciplinary process.

-All employees are considered to be “Responsible Employees” with the authority and responsibility to report Sexual Misconduct to University Officials.
+All employees are considered to be responsible employees with the responsibility to report sexual misconduct to the Title IX Coordinator.
 Employees who are exempted from this reporting requirement are professional or pastoral counselors who provide work-related mental-health counseling, campus advocates who provide confidential victim assistance, and employees who are otherwise prohibited by law from disclosing information received in the course of providing professional care and treatment.

-The PDF version of UIC's Comprehensive Policy regarding Dating Violence, Domestic Violence, Stalking and Sexual Assault is available for viewing or downloading.
+The PDF version of UIC's Comprehensive Policy and Procedures for Sexual Misconduct Grievance Process (effective August 15, 2022) is available for viewing or downloading.